raystack/raccoon/docs/docs/concepts/architecture.md

   bytes eventBytes = 1;
   /*
   `type` denotes an event type that the producer of this proto message may set.
-  It is currently used by raccoon to distribute events to respective Kafka topics.
+  It is currently used by raccoon to distribute events to respective message queue topics.
 However the users of this proto can use this type to set strings which can be processed in their ingestion systems to distribute or perform other functions.
   */